mmbman/Katagiri/1980-07-01-Karma-Twelve-Chains-Of-Causation.md

 #### start of recording

 … [Naturally] the words come up.
-And then, now can people look at this form of circle?
-How do they agree with this existence of a form of circle coming from a movement?
+And then, can people look at this form of a circle?
+How do they agree with this existence of a form of a circle coming from a movement?
 How?
 Just the words.
 Without words, we cannot get agreement.
 Don’t you think so?

 So what is agreement?
 “Oh yes, it is the form of a circle” – this is nothing but the agreement consisting of the words.
 [Or,] “Katagiri, you’re bad boy.”
 “Yes.”
 How can you agree?
 This agreement is just words.